kjergens/DataStructuresAlgorithmsClass/PSet3.md

 In test folder create a new Java class called ArrayListTest and import the necessary JUnit libraries.

 ## Part 1: Implement ArrayList
 In ArrayList, design an object that behaves like an ArrayList.
 You can make it an array of ints.
+(Advanced: make it generic enough hold any Object - String, Integer, Double, etc.)

+Make all your attributes *private*.
+There should be an array of ints, the last active index,

-1. append - adds a new element to the arraylist.
+1. append - adds a new element to the ArrayList.
 2. get - returns the element at the given index.
 3. insert - inserts an element at the given index.
 4. remove - removes the element at the given index.
-5. size - returns an int that is the size of the arraylist
+5. size - returns an int that is the size of the ArrayList

 ## Part 2: Implement test cases
 Do the following in ProblemSet3Test.java.